 Don W. Cleveland

-Don W. Cleveland is a 2018 NOMIS awardee and has been the head of the Laboratory for Cell Biology at the Ludwig Institute for Cancer Research in San Diego (CA, US) since 1995, and department chair of Cellular and Molecular Medicine and Distinguished Professor of Medicine, Cellular and Molecular Medicine and Neurosciences at the University of California San Diego (UC San Diego) since 2008.
+Don W. Cleveland is a 2018 NOMIS Awardee and has been professor and department chair of Cellular and Molecular Medicine at the University of California San Diego (UC San Diego) since 2008.

 Cleveland grew up in Las Cruces, NM, US.
 He earned a BS in physics from New Mexico State University, and a PhD in biochemistry from Princeton University (Princeton, US) in 1977.
 He did postdoctoral work at the University of California at San Francisco before becoming a professor of biological chemistry at Johns Hopkins University School of Medicine in 1981, moving to UC San Diego in 1995.
 He has received numerous honors and awards, including the 2018 Breakthrough Prize.